 A drip campaign is a method used in direct marketing to acquire customers through automation and lead nurture programs.
 It involves a series of actions that occur over longer periods of time in order to nurture records through the marketing funnel.

 From the Drip Campaigns settings page, you can use the button options to Edit, Duplicate, or Delete drip campaigns.

 To create a new custom drip campaign, click the orange “Add Drip Campaign” button at the top of the page.

 Define your target audience via enrolled records and enrollment criteria.
 Then, create the sequence of communications or actions that will be sent out once the initiation status (and tags if applicable) are met.
 The drip campaign will run until the record reaches the “end status” that is defined on this page or until the drip campaign runs out of steps and content.

-Shape’s Drip Campaigns ended by a status or multiple statuses.
-For example, you would not want “Welcome” and “Get in Touch” communications to your prospects that have already made contact, who you’ve already followed up with, etc. Select all statuses that would stop this campaign.
+Shape’s Drip Campaigns ended by a single status or multiple statuses.
+For example, you would not want “Welcome” and “Get in Touch” communications to your leads that have already made contact, who you’ve already followed up with, etc. Select all statuses that would stop this campaign.
 This campaign will run until an end status is reached or the drip campaign runs out of content to send out.